 If your source code file is named "ABC.BAS", then your Static Link Library will automatically be named "ABC.SLL".
 (You can check the #COMPILE section for additional naming options.)
 When you wish to use the SLL code in a host program, you use:

-and the contents are automatically embedded in the new .EXE.
+and the contents are automatically embedded in the new .EXE or .DLL.
 It's just that simple.

 A COMMON Sub or Function is one which is visible between the primary host program and one or more SLL unit modules.
 A Sub/Function is defined as COMMON by inserting that word as one of the descriptors:

 When you create an SLL, you may find you need to reference a Sub or Function which is located in the main Host Module or another SLL.
 In that case, you must DECLARE it with the COMMON descriptor:

 DECLARE FUNCTION MyFunc(Parm AS LONG) COMMON AS DOUBLE